jamesstidard/love-ecs/README.md

 ```

 ### Systems
-Now we have some Entities, we want to define out Systems.
+Now we have some Entities, we want to define our Systems.
 Lets
 make a `Gravity` System to interact with our Entities.

 A System is comprised of a `System.run` function, which will be called